vin100808/RL-on-FrozenLake-OpenAIGym/README.md

 - Episode termination: specifies parameters on what terminates the environment.
 - Rewards: the current reward policy built-in by OpenAI, however, users could develop their own rewards policy.

 To sum up, OpenAI is a sophisticated toolkit for RL and environment-specific parameters will be discussed in later sections.
-This report will test various algorithms on FrozenLake-v0 (non-slippery version), and CartPole-v0.
+This report will test various algorithms on the environments FrozenLake-v0 (non-slippery version), and CartPole-v0.

 ### RL Algorithms

-As RL was first introduced in 1965 in an engineering literature (Sutton & Barto, 2014), it has been studied and refined due to its importance and usefulness in the past few decades.
+As RL was first introduced in 1965 in an engineering literature, it has been studied and refined due to its importance and usefulness in the past few decades.
 There are many great algorithms which performs differently based on the characteristics of the environment.
 This report will focus on the following algorithms: Q-learning (QL), State-action-reward-state-action (SARSA) and double Q .

-The differences, the strength, the weakness (in general), but then make a conclusion later based on results
+There are a few concepts which apply to general RL algorithms, they are:

+- Temporal Difference (TD): "TD is an approach to learning how to predict a quantity that depends on future values of a given signal" (Barto, 2007).
+- Q table: generally is a table where row and column represents the state and action respectively, each Q value represents the expected long term reward by taking that action from that state (Generally updated via TD).
+- On-policy: meaning the algorithm uses the same policy for both updating the Q values and choosing the next action.
+- Off-policy: meaning the algorithm uses different policies for updating the Q values and choosing the next action.
+- π-greedy policy: a policy which features both exploitations and explorations, exploitation uses prior knowledge of the agent (Q table) and exploration uses π to determine whether a random action should be taken instead of exploiting.
+-  μ greedy policy: a policy which always chooses the best Q value.

 **actually leave it for the algorithms big section**